Avoiding Halloween Overload

 He loves his costumes and dressing up, and doesn’t seem to mind hordes of people in outlandish outfits roaming freely.
 But he doesn’t want to talk to people, or knock on doors.
 I can’t say I blame him, since I don’t love either thing myself.
 Last year, we both stayed home, where he happily answered the door and handed out candy.
 This year, who knows?
 We will do whatever makes it comfortable and fun for him.

 If your kid also finds Halloween and its accompanying ghosts, ghouls, and goblins, not to mention the strange rituals (when else can you go bang on anyone’s door and demand candy without even saying please?), you can try some of our alternatives.

 For a child who enjoys projects or baking, make some homemade treats.
 If they can’t go to school for the kids, teachers also enjoy treats, especially the day after Halloween when lots of kids come to school tired from staying up late and eating tons of sugar.

 Look for alternative trick or treating events.
 We have several neighborhoods where the businesses hand out goodies during daylight hours.
 Things appear much less scary during daytime.
 And not having to knock on doors, go inside, or talk can make all the difference.
-Plus, neighborhood business tend to be closed together.
+Plus, neighborhood businesses tend to be closer together.
 While that increases the crowds on the sidewalk, it means little ones (and the parents carrying them) have less walking to do.